RobertBoganKang/terminal_see_audio/README.md

 ## Introduction

-Similar to `Adobe Audition`.
-This project will check the audio information quickly inside of terminal.
+Similar to `Adobe Audition`, this project will check the audio information quickly inside of terminal.

 ## Requirement